 In this episode, I’m going to talk to you about career changes for teachers.
 We’ll cover how to know you should start pursuing a new career, career paths that you can pursue by leveraging your teaching experience without going back to school, and what you should know right now if you’re starting to think of a transition.

-Listen to the episode on the podcast player or read the transcript below.
+Listen to the episode using the podcast player or subscribe on Apple Podcasts or Spotify!
+The episode transcript is available below.

 How to know if leaving teaching is the right decision for you?